 I have a background in engineering and entrepreneurship and am now running a small non-profit focused on prevention of antibiotic resistance.
 I enjoy gardening and beer-brewing.
-Based in Sweden and active in local EA groups there.
+Based in Sweden and chair of EA Sweden.

 I can obviously only speak for myself, but for me just having this kind of conversation is in itself very comforting since it shows that there are more people who think about this (i.e. it's not just "me being stupid").
 Disagreement doesn't seem threatening as long as the tone is respectful and kind.
 In a way, I think it rather becomes easier to treat my own thoughts more lightly when I see that there are many different ways that people think about it.

 Actually my concerns are more practical, along the lines of Roberts comment, that this kind of thinking could be bad for mental health and, indeed, long-term productivity and impact.
 If the perception of self-worth didn't seem important for mental health, I would not care much about it.
 But it would be a sad scenario if we look back in 50 years and see that the EA movement has led to a lot of capable, ambitious people burning out because we (inadvertently) encouraged (or failed to counteract) destructive thought patterns.